BYU-Hydroinformatics/gwdm/docs/source/importingdata.rst

 **Rasters**
 ----------
 One of the main functions of the GWDM app is to use temporal and spatial interpolation to create time-varying rasters of groundwater data (water level, depth to groundwater, etc).
-This process is described in the Mapping section.
+This process is described in the Groundwater Level Mapping section.
 Interpolated rasters can be animated in the main map window using the Leaflet animation plug-in used by the GWDM.

 In some cases, users may elect to use external interpolation algorithms to generate rasters for their aquifers.
 The Rasters section in the admin control panel can be used to upload and manage these externally generated rasters.
 Once uploaded, they can be animated and visualized in the GWDM map window.

-The **Upload Rasters** command is used to upload raster dataset in netCDF format.
+The **Upload Rasters** command is used to upload raster datasets in netCDF format.
 The user must first select the region, aquifer, and variable and then choose the netCDF file.

 .. image:: images_import/upload_raster.png
    :scale: 80%

-Once a raster has been uploaded, it can be selected for visualization choosing the View Region option, selecting the region, and then selecting the aquifer and variable.
+Once a raster has been uploaded, it can be selected for visualization by choosing the View Region option, selecting the region, and then selecting the aquifer and variable.
 The uploaded raster can then be selected using the Interpolation Layer option.

 .. image:: images_import/select_raster.png
    :scale: 65%

 The **Delete Rasters** command is used to delete previously uploaded rasters.
 The user selects the region, aquifer, variable, and raster and then selects the Delete Rasters button.
 If the "All Aquifers" option is selected in the "Select an Aquifer" list, all rasters associated with the region are deleted.
-Likewise, the Variable and Interpolation Layer options both have an "All ___" option to delete all rasters for any variable or all rasters for a selected variable.
+Likewise, the "Select Variable" and "Interpolation Layer" options both have an "All ___" option to delete all rasters for any variable or all rasters for a selected variable.

 .. image:: images_import/delete_raster.png
    :scale: 80%